WildPHP/command-parser/README.md

 `public static function processParsedCommand(ParsedCommand $parsedCommand, Command $command): ProcessedCommand`

-It takes a `ParsedCommand` object and accompanying `Command` object and processes it into a `ProcessedCommand` object, which contains the original `ParsedCommand` data plus the converted parameter values and also the applied strategy used for conversion.
+It takes a `ParsedCommand` object and accompanying `Command` object and processes it into a `ProcessedCommand` object, which contains the original `ParsedCommand` data plus the callback, the converted parameter values and also the applied strategy used for conversion.

 ### process
 `process(ParsedCommand $parsedCommand): ProcessedCommand`